 Brook and Barbara Elliott have condensed much of what they’ve learned about period recipes (called “receipts” in those days) in their two cookbooks: "A Colonial Virginia Book of Cookery, and A Colonial Virginia Book of Cookery, Second Table."
 You can order their books ($17.50 each), along with some of their other products and a full catalog, from Historic Foodways, PO Box 519, Richmond, KY 40476.
 You can contact Brook and Barbara via email at HistoricFoodways@hotmail.com.

 Here’s the recipe for Cheshire Pork Pie.
-If you make it I hope you’ll come back and leave a review and let me know how it turned out.Print
+If you make it I hope you’ll come back and leave a star rating and a comment.
+I’d love to know what you think!Print